CodeDifferently/interview-prep/questions/question-list.md

         * assgin field-values

 24. Can an interface implement or extend another interface?
-    * Yes, an interface can `extend` another interface.
+    * Yes, an interface can extend another interface.
+    * An interface cannot `implement` another interface, because it would imply that it would be _defining_ a method.
+An interface is used to _declare_ method signatures.
+An interface which `extends` another interface, inherits the declared method signatures and defers the definition to the implementing subclass.

 25. What are Wrapper classes?
-A wrapper classes turns a primitive into an object.
-Objects are needed if we wish to modify the arguments passed into a method (because primitive types are passed by value).
+    * Wrapper classes are _decorations_ of primitive types.
+    * Wrapper classes enable all of the expected behaviors of a primitive type, but add additional behaviors.

-26. What is an Enum in Java?
-A special "class" that represents a group of constants (unchangeable variables, like final variables)
+26. What is an `Enum` in Java?
+    * A special class that represents a group of constants (unchangeable variables, like final variables)

 27. What are Java Annotations?
-Annotations are used to provide supplement information about a program.
-Annotations help to associate metadata (information) to the program elements i.e. instance variables, constructors, methods, classes, etc.
+    * Annotations are used to provide supplement information about a program.
+    * Annotations help to associate metadata (information) to the program elements i.e. instance variables, constructors, methods, classes, etc.

 28. What is the Java Reflection API?
-Why it's so important to have?
-Java Reflection makes it possible to inspect classes, interfaces, fields and methods at runtime, without knowing the names of the classes, methods etc. at compile time.
-It is also possible to instantiate new objects, invoke methods and get/set field values using reflection.
+    * Java Reflection makes it possible to inspect classes, interfaces, fields and methods at runtime, without knowing the names of the classes, methods etc. at compile time.
+    * It is also possible to instantiate new objects, invoke methods and get/set field values using reflection.

-29. What is composition in java?
-Composition is the design technique to implement has-a relationship in classes.
-We can use java inheritance or Object composition for code reuse.
-Java composition is achieved by using instance variables that refers to other objects.
+29. What is composition in OOP?
+    * Composition is the design technique to implement `has-a` relationship in classes.
+    * Java composition is achieved by using instance variables that refers to other objects.

 30. What is the benefit of Composition over Inheritance?
-Composition is more flexible than inheritance.
-You can change implementation of class at run-time by changing included object, thus changing behavior of it, but you can't do this with inheritance, you can't change behavior of base class at run-time.
-Inheritance breaks encapsulation.
+    * Composition is more flexible than inheritance.
+    * You can change implementation of class at run-time by changing included object, thus changing behavior of it.
+Inheritance violates encapsulation by exposing all of the inherited members.
 By inheriting from a class you're coupling child class with number of potential implementation details of the parent.

 31. How can one sort a collection of custom Objects in Java?
-Collections.sort
+    * `Collections.sort`

 32. What is inner class in java?

 33. What is anonymous inner class?
 34. What is the Classloader in Java?
 35. What are different types of classloaders?